Hey new guy!

 The first order of business, is that we are a race track and not a basher track.
 The carpet is expensive and we try hard to maintain and keep a clean track.
-Rips and tears can ruin the surface, so we do not allow Traxxas slashes at the track.
-We have loaner cars for you to try it out.
+Rips and tears can ruin the surface, so we do not allow Traxxas slashes on the pro track.
+We allow them on the novice track and have rental cars for you to try it out.
 Sorry for this, but it necessary to maintain the racing surface.

 We know that this hobby can seem a bit overwhelming.
-First off, i'm sure you are wondering if you are even good enough to race.
+I'm sure you are wondering if you are even good enough to race.
 The answer is yes!!

 We all started off just like you.
 No need to be scared or nervous.
 We are here to help.
 Everyone at the track, will open their arms to help you.
 So come on in and say hi!!

-Our largest class of vehicles, by far is the 2 wheel buggy like the Yokomo YZ2Cal3
+Our largest class of vehicles, by far is the 2 wheel buggy like the Associated B6.3

 There are many brands to choose from.
 The most popular being Associated, Yokomo, Losi, Schumacher, and X-Ray.
 All are fairly close in pricing, ranging from around $300 and up.

 These are cars you build from a kit, and do not include the electronics.

 Along with the car kit, you will need to buy electronics and radio system.
 Here is a list of what you will need: